Skip to content

 Timeframe

-Analytics is typically focused on analyzing historical data to identify patterns and trends, while reporting can be focused on both historical data and real-time data.
+Analytics is mostly focused on analyzing historical data to identify patterns and trends, while reporting can be focused on both historical data and real-time data.

 Analytics is often used to inform long-term strategy and decision-making, while reporting is often used to provide regular updates on key metrics and trends.